Sugar In Fruits Or Sugar In Processed Foods - What Should We Be More Concerned About?

 We do need to understand the meaning of “sugar content”.

-We’ve got this issue with sugar in our diets, seriously.
+We do have a serious issue with sugar, and that’s why Type 2 diabetes is that much of a modern first world problem.
 Most people end up eating too much of it without realising that they are overconsuming it:

 When we do become more conscious of our health, though, one of the ideas that we may choose to implement in our lifestyles is to cut the consumption of fructose.
 Whether they be from fruits or other processed carbohydrate products, the idea is to cut down on the intake of such foods.